 13.5 miles... four mountains... paved roads, dirt roads, driveways, trails and woods.

 And only so many arrows.

 Please familiarize yourself with the Patch Sprint course by viewing or downloading a course map.
-Copies will also be available at Friday night's race expo.
+Hard copies will also be available at check-in.

-Later this week we will send out the list of start times for you to confirm.
+Later this week we will send out the list of staggered start times for all racers and trekkers.